kbond/document-library/README.md

 (since it is a json type).
 This is useful to avoid retrieving this data lazily from the filesystem.

-Configure the fields to save to the db:

 ```php
 use Doctrine\ORM\Mapping as ORM;
 use Zenstruck\Document;